VSChina/vscode-ansible/README.md

 1. For Windows user, please share your Windows driver where vscode workspace sits on with docker.
 This is because the extension will map your workspace containing playbook with docker.
 ![docker share driver](./images/dockerconfig.png)
 1. This step is optional.
 If you want to run cloud provider specific Ansible modules, you need set cloud credentials in credential yaml file, default path is `$HOME/.vscode/ansible-credentials.yml`, or change credential file path by settings item  `ansible.credentialsFile`.
 Credential file template is at [here](https://github.com/VSChina/vscode-ansible/blob/master/config/credentials.yml).
-1. Press `F1`, type: `ansible`, choose `Run Ansible Playbook in Docker`.
+1. Press `F1`, type: `Ansible`, choose `Run Ansible Playbook in Docker`.
 Or right click playbook yaml file, choose `Run Ansible Playbook in Docker`.

     ***NOTE***